wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 For more details see the [Client Registration chapter](https://www.keycloak.org/docs/latest/securing_apps/index.html#_client_registration) and the [OpenID Connect Dynamic Client Registration specification](https://openid.net/specs/openid-connect-registration-1_0.html).

 #### 2.5.2.
-Validating Access Tokens
+Validating Access Tokens {#}

 If you need to manually validate access tokens issued by Keycloak you can invoke the [Introspection Endpoint](https://www.keycloak.org/docs/latest/securing_apps/index.html#_token_introspection_endpoint).
 The downside to this approach is that you have to make a network invocation to the Keycloak server.
 This can be slow and possibily overload the server if you have too many validation requests going on at the same time.
 Keycloak issued access tokens are [JSON Web Tokens (JWT)](https://tools.ietf.org/html/rfc7519) digitally signed and encoded using [JSON Web Signature (JWS)](https://www.rfc-editor.org/rfc/rfc7515.txt).
 Because they are encoded in this way, this allows you to locally validate access tokens using the public key of the issuing realm.
-You can either hard code the realmâ€™s public key in your validation code, or lookup and cache the public key using the [certificate endpoint](https://www.keycloak.org/docs/latest/securing_apps/index.html#_certificate_endpoint) with the Key ID (KID) embedded within the JWS.
+You can either hard code the realm¡¯s public key in your validation code, or lookup and cache the public key using the [certificate endpoint](https://www.keycloak.org/docs/latest/securing_apps/index.html#_certificate_endpoint) with the Key ID (KID) embedded within the JWS.
 Depending what language you code in, there are a multitude of third party libraries out there that can help you with JWS validation.

 #### 2.5.3.
-Flows
+Flows {#}

-##### Authorization Code
+##### Authorization Code {#}

 The Authorization Code flow redirects the user agent to Keycloak.
 Once the user has successfully authenticated with Keycloak an Authorization Code is created and the user agent is redirected back to the application.
 The application then uses the authorization code along with its credentials to obtain an Access Token, Refresh Token and ID Token from Keycloak.